emilyzhou112/geog281a/src/module2/data-models.md

 ## __Moving Towards New Data Models__

-To conclude this week, it is worth asking a broader question: Are vector and raster the only ways to represent geographic information?
+Are vector and raster the only ways to represent geographic information?

 For decades, these two models have dominated GIS because they efficiently encode geometry whether being points, lines, polygons, and grids.
 But as spatial data become increasingly interconnected, distributed, and multi-source, new representational needs have emerged.
 In particular, the challenge is no longer just how to store geometry, but how to encode relationships, meaning, and knowledge.
-This is where Geospatial Knowledge Graphs (GeoKGs) enter the conversation.
+This is where Geospatial Knowledge Graphs (GeoKGs) may enter the conversation.

 A knowledge graph organizes information as a network of entities and relationships.
 Instead of structuring data primarily around geometric primitives (as vector and raster do), knowledge graphs structure data around concepts and connections.

 In a graph structure, nodes represent entities (places, events, organizations, people, features), edges represent relationships between entities, then ontologies define the types of entities (classes) and relationships (properties), allowing machines to interpret meaning rather than just store values.

 A Geospatial Knowledge Graph becomes geospatial when spatial references and spatial relationships are explicitly encoded within this graph structure.
 For example, a standard knowledge graph might store the fact that the Eiffel Tower is an iconic landmark.
 A GeoKG extends this by encoding:

 - That the Eiffel Tower has a geometry.
 - That it is located within Paris.
 - That Paris is located within France.

-Because these relationships are formally defined using ontologies such as GeoSPARQL, the system can perform logical reasoning.
-If it knows that “Paris is the capital of France” and “The Eiffel Tower is in Paris,” it can automatically infer that “The Eiffel Tower is in France” without explicit manual linkage.
+Because these relationships are formally defined using ontologies such as GeoSPARQL, a GISystem incorporating them could perform logical reasoning.
+If it knows that “Paris is the capital of France” and “The Eiffel Tower is in Paris,” it may be possible to infer that “The Eiffel Tower is in France” without explicit manual linkage.

 As we connect this to spatial ontologies, we may see that vector and raster models operationalize space geometrically through objects and fields.
 GeoKGs, in contrast, operationalize place and process through semantic relationships.
 Place becomes a node with attributes and hierarchical relationships.
 Process can be encoded as temporal or causal relationships between nodes.
 Space becomes one type of relationship among many.
 Therefore, rather than simply asking “Where is it?” and “What geometry does it have?”, GeoKGs also ask “How is it connected?” and “What does it belong to?”.
 In this sense, GeoKGs extend the GeoAtom idea.